HowlingPython/mov2mp4/README.md

 uv sync --extra dev
 ```

-This creates `.venv`, installs runtime dependencies if the first one is used.
+This creates `.venv` and installs runtime dependencies if the first one is used.
 The second one also installs development dependencies (`pytest`).

 You do not need to activate the virtual environment, use `uv run`.